orionop/EduSync/CONTRIBUTING.md

 - Open an issue for discussion
 - Check existing issues and pull requests
-- Review the documentation in `docs/` directory
+- Review the README.md for setup instructions
+- Check database migration files in `db/migrations/` for schema changes

 ## 🙏 Thank You!